pkorba/anime_trace/README.md

 - Plugin supports images and videos - according to trace.moe docs, any format that is supported by ffmpeg
 - File size limit is 25 MB

+## Disclaimer

+This plugin is unofficial and is not affiliated with trace.moe.
+It is not intended for any purpose that violates trace.moe Terms of Service.
+By using this plugin, you acknowledge that you will not use it in a way that infringes on trace.moe terms.
+The official trace.moe website can be found at https://trace.moe/.